HelloWash/Public/Jax-Kar-Wash-API-Integration–Discussion-Document.md

   - `status: "active"` (or equivalent) on the relevant item, or
   - A top-level field such as `active_plan_id`, `current_membership_id`, or `primary_account_id` that points to the one we should use for cancel and retention.

 We need at least one **stable identifier for the active plan/membership** (whatever you call it) so we can pass it to get retention offer and to cancel.
 If the customer has multiple and we need to let them choose, we can support that in the voice flow (e.g. “You have Plan A and Plan B; which one do you want to cancel?”), but we need to know how to tell which is which in the payload (e.g. by `plan_id` + `plan_name` or similar).
+Our default first lookup is by phone; if that returns multiple plans or vehicles, we use email or license plate to verify and narrow until we have a single plan to cancel, then we call the combined value-summary and retention-offer endpoint once.
 Lookup by phone or email may surface multiple plans or vehicles; lookup by license plate is usually scoped to one vehicle and its active plan, which simplifies cancellation when the customer is cancelling "for this car."

 ---